cool8jay/testIconFormat/README.md

 )>
 	```

-5. Right click icon of testIconFormat.app, Show Package Contents->Contens->Resources, you can see AppIcon.icns
+5. Right click icon of testIconFormat.app, Show Package Contents->Contents->Resources, you can see AppIcon.icns

 6. Open AppIcon.icns with Preview.app